Carloman II: Against the Vikings

+Sole Rule

+When Louis III died unexpectedly in August 882 at the young age of 19, Carloman became the sole ruler of West Francia.

+The kingdom Carloman inherited was in a deplorable condition, partly due to repeated incursions from Viking raiders.
+His power was significantly limited by rebellious nobles, especially in Burgundy.
+Despite these challenges, Carloman continued to defend his territories and maintain the governance structures established by his Carolingian predecessors.

+Death

 Carloman II died near Les Andelys while hunting on December 884.
 He was accidentally stabbed in the leg by his servant Bertoldus while they were attacked by a wild boar.
 Carloman survived but died seven days later, on 5–6 December.
 He was only about 18 years old.
 Some modern sources give his death date as 12 December, but this is not corroborated by contemporary sources.
 Carloman's land were inherited by his cousin, the emperor Charles the Fat.